 What kind of internships are available?

-Part-time and full-time congressional internships are available throughout the year, as well as a Spring 2018 legislative internship Internships during the school year will last a full semester.
+Part-time and full-time congressional internships are available throughout the year.
+Internships during the school year will last a full semester.
 Summer internships are also available.
 Our staff is more than willing to work with applicants requesting credit for their internship through their school or university.

 Where are internships offered?